About this course

 To provide an understanding of i) the regulation of transcription in eukaryotic organisms; ii) post-transcriptional regulation; iii) the structure, formation and function of microRNAs; iv) how the process of translation is controlled.

-This module provides fourth year students with an introduction to the principles of selective toxicity, in which chemotherapeutic agents are used to inhibit the growth of an invading species by selective targeting pathways or processes in the pathogen.
+This module provides fourth year students with an introduction to the principles of selective toxicity, in which chemotherapeutic agents are used to inhibit the growth of an invading species (or cancerous cells) by selective targeting pathways or processe...

 Skills in the molecular biosciences are rapidly developing.
-This course will prepare students for several common techniques, giving them both a theoretical grounding and practical experience in experimental design so that they can use these new skills in ...
+This course will prepare students for several common techniques, giving them a grounding in experimental design so that they can use these new skills in their current and future research career.

 Student will acquire a foundation in the theory underpinning a range of biophysical techniques used to study structure and function of biomolecules.
 The students will have the opportunity to learn at a practical level how these techniques are employed, le...